 2017 IPAA Queensland Forum – Connected Communities: Flourishing places

-Interviews uncover the person behind the public sector role by examining their interests, influences and aspirations, and are conducted by Nance Haxton, ABC journalist and two-time Walkley Award winner.
-Paul Simshauser, Director-General, Department of Energy and Water Supply, kicked off the series for 2017.
+On the couch interviews uncover the person behind the public sector role by examining their interests, influences and aspirations and are conducted by Nance Haxton, ABC journalist and two-time Walkley Award winner.

 Previous interviewees in 2016 included: